 Laos: Luang Prabang and Vientiane

-As with many authoritarian states, much of Vientiane’s city center is swallowed up by broad boulevards, monuments, and billboards adorned with the country’s leader.
-My guesthouse was located in the compact international nightlife area, a group of crisscrossing streets several blocks in scope.
-There were plenty of massage shops around, but I did not partake.
-I was tired of wasting money on disappointing massage.
-In retrospect, I should have stayed a few more nights to let the town soak in and things to pop out of the woodwork, a few locals to meet and perhaps a woman to get lucky with.
-Like China of the 1980s, the Laos Government, I’ve heard, forbids women from consorting with foreign men.
-Still, I saw several chatting up foreign guys in the guesthouse restaurant.
-In any case, I was too impatient to cross the Mekong to the other side, where the action was.
+As with many authoritarian states, much of Vientiane’s city center is swallowed up in broad boulevards, monuments, and billboards adorned with the country’s leader.
+My guesthouse is located in the compact international nightlife area, a few crisscrossing streets several blocks in scope.
+There are plenty of massage shops around, but I don’t partake, expecting more of the same.
+To be sure, I’d benefit from a few more days here to let the town soak in and things pop out of the woodwork, a few locals to meet and perhaps a woman to chat up and get friendly with.
+But I’m on a tight schedule and impatient to cross over to the other side of the Mekong where the action is.

 Thailand: Nong Khai and Udon Thani

-Commercial massage is more relaxed and liberal in some countries than in others, and Thailand is where the art of massage has been permitted to flourish more than anywhere else.
+Commercial massage is more relaxed and liberal in some countries than others, and Thailand is where the art of massage has been permitted to flourish more than anywhere else.
 All cities in this country have an endless supply of massage services, but Pattaya and Chiang Mai stand out.
-Pattaya is notorious as Thailand’s most swinging “sin city” (open-air bars, go-go bars, soapy massage), to be compared not with Bangkok but something raunchier, like Angeles in the Philippines.
+Pattaya is notorious as Thailand’s swinging “sin city” (open-air bars, go-go bars, soapy massage), to be compared not with Bangkok but something raunchier, like Angeles in the Philippines.
 Chiang Mai, by contrast, is not known as a sex mecca.
 On the contrary, it tends to draw tourists who come to the country for all the other reasons, the “culture” and laid-back atmosphere, the golden conical pagodas and orange-robed Buddhists strolling the streets, the food.
 Yet the city crawls with massage.
-So much so that there almost seems something funny going on, as if every time you think you’ve finally found a street free of any massage shops, yet another peeks out with a “Hi there!”
+So much so that there almost seems something funny going on, as if every time you think you’ve found a street free of any massage shops, yet another one peeks out with a good old “Hi there!”

 Cambodia: Siem Reap and Phnom Penh